Healthy Homes Assessment Takapuwahia

 Takapuwahia Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Takapuwahia and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement to all Takapuwahia and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records of their the conformance to each Healthy Homes Standards that apply or will be applicable to your rental home.
+• Property managers and landlords have to keep records that demonstrate the compliance with all Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.

-• Private landlords and property managers must ensure their rental properties conform with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.
+• Private landlords and property managers should make sure their rental properties conform to the Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes